kree-dotcom/isomorph/docs/WhatIsIsomorph.md

 - The Admin, currently a multi-sig wallet, can elect to add or modify collateral via the `CollateralBook`.
 All details relating to each collateral are stored in the CollateralBook.
 Adding a new collateral is instant but modifying a collateral's features requires a 3 day timelock to pass first.
 This timelock allows users to have adequate notice prior to the conditions of their loan changing.

-- Loans are made in a stablecoin called moUSD, an ERC20 which contains a `MINTER` role that `Vaults` can be added to.
-Any address with the `MINTER` role can mint and burn moUSD.
+- Loans are made in a stablecoin called isoUSD, an ERC20 which contains a `MINTER` role that `Vaults` can be added to.
+Any address with the `MINTER` role can mint and burn isoUSD.
 This makes the design modular allowing the multi-sig to add new `Vaults` in order to support new collaterals.
 The addition of a new `MINTER` is also protected by a 3 day timelock  as a security measure.
 Removal of a `MINTER` role is instant as a precaution.

 More details on the functions of each contract can be found in their respective sections.